Introduction

 Compare two folders by content hash.
 Useful for verifying backups or finding differences between directories.

-# Compare two directories
+# Compare two explicit directories

 canon compare /path/to/folder_a /path/to/folder_b